 2) Are all the perl dependencies listed somewhere?

 3) Anything else I'm missing?
 Should these things be linked at compile time, and I'm somehow missing this in the build logs?

 Thanks for any help!
 For the time being, I can remote into my older system to do work, but would like to get the new one up and operational.

-RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Alexis Bienvenüe 12 months ago
+RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Alexis Bienvenüe almost 2 years ago

 It seems that perl modules can be installed on an RPM based distro with commands like